-For hikers and backpackers having happy feet means happy trails.
-There’s nothing worse than painful hiking blisters that get worse with each step and seriously keep you from enjoying your time in the outdoors.
+For hikers and backpackers, having happy feet means happy trails.
+There’s nothing worse than painful hiking blisters that get aggravated with each step and prevent you from enjoying your time in the outdoors.
 The good news is that these annoying injuries can be remedied, but you’re even better off learning how to prevent hiking blisters in the first place.

-In this post, we’ll walk you through how to prevent blisters before you head out on the trail and share a few tips for how to deal with blisters while you’re out there.
+In this post, we’ll walk you through the best practices on how to prevent blisters from forming before you head out on the trail and share a few tips for how to deal with them while you’re out there.

-A blister is formed from damaged skin that is a result of rubbing and friction or is sometimes caused by heat, cold or in rare conditions exposure to harmful chemicals.
+A blister is formed from damaged skin that is a result of rubbing and friction.
+They can also sometimes be caused by heat, cold, or in rare conditions, exposure to harmful chemicals.

-When you are hiking or backpacking, the most common way to get a blister is from your sock or shoe rubbing up against the skin of your feet for an extended period.
-The shoe may either be too loose or too tight, and it’s likely that sweaty or wet feet are the main cause of getting blisters on a hike.
-Whatever the reason, one thing is for sure, these suckers hurt.
+When you are hiking or backpacking, the most common way to get a blister is from your sock or shoe rubbing up against the skin of your feet for an extended period of time.
+The shoe may either be too loose or too tight and it’s likely that sweaty or wet feet are the main cause of getting blisters on a hike.
+Whatever the reason, one thing is for sure, these suckers hurt!

 Hiking Blister Prevention 101

-To keep those feet happy and blister-free on the trail, there are 5 basic foot care tips and tricks to always keep in mind before, during and after a hike.
+To keep those feet happy and blister-free on the trail, there are 5 basic foot care tips and tricks to keep in mind before, during, and after a hike.

-1. Wear shoes or boots that fit right.
+1. Wear shoes or boots that fit correctly

 3. Break in your Boots Before You Head Out